-Assembly poll results: Counting of votes begins in Meghalaya, Nagaland and Tripura
+Assembly poll results: BJP ahead at three places each in Nagaland and Tripura

-Elections in Tripura were held on February 16, while polls in Meghalaya and Nagaland were held on February 27.
+In Meghalaya, the National People's Party is leading in six places while the United Democratic Party is leading in two.

 The results of the Assembly elections in Meghalaya, Nagaland and Tripura will become clear on Thursday.
 The counting of votes began at 8 am.